-When transition is between schools the SENDCO and teachers share information and exchange records with the previous or receiving school prior to moving.
+When transition is between schools the SENDCO, Lead Teacher and class teachers share information and exchange records with the previous or receiving school prior to moving.
 If this is out of authority this is sometimes through phone conversation.
 Where transition is of pupils with high SEND Needs we will write a Transition plan with school and parents including visits from our class teacher to the sending school, and a series of introduction visits to us.
 We have good working relationships with our local Special schools, and their Inclusion teams, and have been commended for our endeavours to exchange comprehensive information.

 During Year 5 and 6 we support all parents in making choices for Secondary school.
 For pupils with SEND this often includes attending tours of schools and specialist provision with parents.
 When transferring to secondary school, the SENDCO will liaise with the SENDCO from the secondary school to pass on information regarding individual children.
 If possible the secondary SENDCO will attend a Year 6 EHCP review to meet the pupil and parents.
 We support pupils to attend additional visits to the secondary school where these are arranged.

 We have good working relationships with our local Secondary schools, and their Inclusion teams, and have been commended on our support for their transition programmes.
 During Autumn 2 an Assistant Head or member of the Well being team will visit local schools, especially those where vulnerable pupils have transitioned to.
 We always look forward to hearing how are pupils are faring in Year 7 and beyond.
 In the last 12 months we have successfully transitioned:

-- three pupils with EHCPs to mainstream secondary schools; - one pupil with EHCP from an external nursery into our reception - in year transitions for two pupils into primary special schools - received two pupils into DSP provisions.
+- three pupils with EHCPs to mainstream secondary schools; - three pupils with EHCPs to two mainstream secondary resourced provisions - one pupil with EHCP from mainstream to a specialist primary resourced provision for pupils with hearing difficulties - received two pupils in-year, into our resourced provisions.